danielwatson6/tensorflow-boilerplate/README.md

 ```

 You can also write your own training loops à la pytorch by overriding the `fit` method
-or writing a custom method that you can invoke via `run.py`.
-Examples of both are
+or writing a custom method that you can invoke via `run.py` simply by adding the
-available in `models/mlp.py`.
+`@tfbp.runnable` decorator.
+Examples of both are available in `models/mlp.py`.

 ### `tfbp.DataLoader`

 Since model methods invoked by `run.py` receive a data loader instance, you may name your data loader methods whatever you wish and call them in your model code.
-A good practice is to make the data loader handle anything that is specific to a particular dataset, allowing the model to be as general as possible.
+A good practice is to make the data loader handle anything that is specific to a particular dataset, which allows the model to be as general as possible.

 ```python
 import tensorflow as tf